Spicy Butter and Herb Baked Oysters

 - Top each oyster with a teaspoon of the butter mixture and then sprinkle each one generously with the buttered panko crumbs.

 - Bake the oysters in the preheated oven for about 8 to 10 minutes, or until the oysters are cooked through and the topping is golden brown.

-- Sprinkle with fresh chopped parsley and serve with lemon wedges and extra hot sauce.
+- Garnish with fresh chopped parsley and serve with lemon wedges and extra hot sauce.

 - Important Tip: When purchasing any seafood, shellfish especially, look for a safe food source.
 If the oysters are open prior to opening before their use, make sure to discard them.
 When in doubt about cleaning or preparing make sure to ask the knowledgeable staff behind the fish counter.

 - Grilling Instructions: Preheat grill to 450°F. Make your compound butter and your breadcrumb topping.
 Shock others and too with both the butter and breadcrumbs.
 Arrange oysters in a single layer on grill.
 Spoon 2 tsp. butter mixture into each oyster; grill, uncovered, 7 minutes or until edges curl.* Broiling Instructions: Preheat broiler with oven rack 3 inches from heat.
 Prepare recipe as directed, placing oysters in a single layer in a jelly-roll pan.
 Broil 4 minutes or until edges curl and butter drips over the shell.